Kihumba/private-/Phase-B/Curriculum/04 - Object Oriented Programming/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Githib repository with a real-world problem modeled using OOP while taking advantage of Inheritance, Encapsulation, Polymorphism and the other OOP concepts.
+1. Github repo containing a real-world problem modeled using OOP while taking advantage of inheritance, encapsulation, polymorphism and the other OOP concepts.

 **Objectives**